KaiyuWei/invoice-uploader/README.md

 ## 🚀 How to run the service
 1. Clone the repository
-2. Run `docker-compose up` in the **root folder of the repository**.
+2. Run `make up` in the **root folder of the repository**.
 There will be 3 docker containers up:
     - The api server named `laravel-app`
     - The database container named `laravel-db`
     - The swagger UI container named `swagger-ui`

 ## 🧪 How to test
 After the 3 containers are up:
-1. Run all the test cases, including unit test and feature test cases: `docker exec -it laravel-app sh -c "cd /var/www/html && php artisan test"`
+1. Run all the test cases, including unit test and feature test cases: `make test`
 2. The swagger UI is available in http://localhost:8080/.
 You can see complete api documentation, and test the api there.

 ## 🔧 Simplified modules